EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Recoding America.md

 - *When Dominic tried it, he couldn’t believe it had come from the VA.
 He told the team it was “easy to read, straightforward, so much better.”
 The IEDs and the spikes were gone.
 But even this victory could have been short-lived.
 As Mary Ann and Emily suspected, Dominic had not been the only veteran who couldn’t access the previous application form.
 When the new form went live and worked on the vast majority of computers, the number of incoming health care applications jumped by a factor of ten.
 While the team celebrated, the blowback began.
 None of the systems that processed the applications were ready for ten times the volume.
 People all over the building were suddenly drowning in work, which was particularly bad because the VA was already facing fierce criticism for a myriad of other backlogs.
 Now there was going to be another one.
 Bureaucrats across the VA started calling up everyone in power: Revert to the old application form!*

-- *The inability to apply had been largely invisible, both in the press and inside the building, but the backlog of unprocessed applications starting to build up was very visible.
-What*
+- *The inability to apply had been largely invisible, both in the press and inside the building, but the backlog of unprocessed applications starting to build up was very visible.*

 - *Eric Schoonover was one of Weaver’s colleagues on the OCX project.
 He now works for a startup defense contractor, and he has become accustomed to what he called “the weird ESB imperative.”
 “I’ve spent a lot of my time just relabeling presentations,” he says.
 “I would create a PowerPoint that described what we were doing, and then somebody would say, ‘You don’t have an ESB on here.’
 So I would just relabel one of the boxes ‘ESB’ and then go through the PowerPoint again.”
 No one ever asked Eric which software components were using the ESB, or even if there was anything installed on the machine at all.
 Today, Eric’s ESBs are all fictional.*

 - *In the business world, they say that culture eats strategy for breakfast—meaning that the people implementing the strategy, and the skills, attitudes, and assumptions they bring to it, will make more difference than even the most brilliant plan.*